Morgritech/MT-arduino-cli-scripts/README.md

 ## Setup and build scripts

 The following sections will assume that the submodule was created exactly as described above, however, you may replace ```external/mt-arduino-cli-scripts``` in the above and following commands with your desired directory.
 The commands described in the following sections must be executed in the projects root directory to allow directory paths to resolve correctly.

+> [!NOTE]
+> Running the setup/build scripts will install arduino-cli and other dependencies (Arduino cores and libraries) on your device.

 ### Windows